SimplyRETS/simplyretswp/src/readme.txt

 fastest searching solution in your city, why would they go any where else?

-SimplyRETS uses the RETS (Real Estate Standards Organization) protocol.
-This allows you to be on the leading technical edge and provides you with many advantages of IDX (internet data exchange) including response speed, compatibility across multiple MLS areas, and up-time.
+SimplyRETS supports both RETS and RESO Web API feeds.
+This allows you to be on the leading technical edge and provides you with many advantages of IDX (Internet Data Exchange) including response speed, compatibility across multiple MLS areas, and up-time.
 So while your competition is working on getting properties on their site, you can install the SimplyRETS Wordpress plugin and spend more time actually selling!